The German Battleship Tirpitz

 According to Wikipedia:

 Like her sister ship Bismarck, Tirpitz was armed with a main battery of eight 38-centimeter (15 in) guns in four twin turrets.
-After a series of wartime modifications she was 2,000 metric tons (2,000 long tons; 2,200 short tons) heavier than Bismarck.
+After a series of wartime modifications, she was 2,000 metric tons (2,000 long tons; 2,200 short tons) heavier than Bismarck.
 After completing sea trials in early 1941, Tirpitz briefly served as the centerpiece of the Baltic Fleet, which was intended to prevent a possible break-out attempt by the Soviet Baltic Fleet.
 In early 1942, the ship sailed to Norway to act as a deterrent against an Allied invasion.

 In September 1943, Tirpitz, along with the battleship Scharnhorst, bombarded Allied positions on the island of Spitzbergen, the only time the ship used her main battery in anger.
-Shortly thereafter, the ship was damaged in an attack by British mini-submarines and subsequently subjected to a series of large-scale air raids.
+Shortly after that, the ship was damaged in an attack by British mini-submarines and subsequently subjected to a series of large-scale air raids.

-On November 12th 1944, British Lancaster bombers equipped with 12,000 pounds (5,400 kg) “Tallboy” bombs destroyed the ship; two direct hits and a near miss caused the ship to capsize rapidly.
-A deck fire spread to the ammunition magazine for one of the main battery turrets, which caused a large explosion.
+On November 12th, 1944, British Lancaster bombers equipped with 12,000 pounds (5,400 kg) “Tallboy” bombs destroyed the ship; two direct hits and a near miss caused the ship to capsize rapidly.
+A deck fire spread to the ammunition magazine for one of the main battery turrets, which caused a massive explosion.
 Figures for the number of men killed in the attack range from 950 to 1,204.
 The wreck was broken up by a joint Norwegian and German salvage operation after the war from 1948 to 1957.